 - Both include indoor/outdoor cameras for surveillance of the entire property

 Differences: Ring vs Nest

 Although Ring and Nest are comparable in many ways, Nest is more expensive and offers professional assistance with installation.
-Each system's options for home automation are also somewhat different since the majority of Nest's equipment is designed to work within the Google platform.
+Each system's options for home automation are also somewhat different since Nest is owned by Google and Ring is owned by Amazon.